alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 as difficult (not straightforward) except when any potential conflict of interest may arise.

-To report an issue involving the team lead, please email directly to the Tools, Practices and Systems Programme Director, Kirstie Whitaker (currently on maternity leave).
+To report an issue involving the team lead, please email directly to the Tools, Practices and Systems Programme Director, Kirstie Whitaker.
+Since she is currently on maternity leave, please contact TPS Programme Manager Arielle Bennett (abennett@turing.ac.uk).

 **13.2** In your report please include: